devnote-dev/cling/README.md

         greet <arguments> [options]

 Arguments:
-        name    the name of person to greet (required)
+        name    the name of the person to greet (required)

 Options:
         -c, --caps  greet with capitals